fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

 ## Other homelab things

 Most everything I self-host is on this one server, but I do have some other things going on.
-I have a free-tier Oracle E.2micro instance that I connect to via Tailscale which I use to <a href="/blog/expose-plex-tailscale-vps/" target="_blank" data-umami-event="home-server-expose-plex-tailscale">allow secure remote access to Plex by other users</a>.
+I have two free-tier Oracle E.2micro instances that I connect to via Tailscale.
+One is used to <a href="/blog/expose-plex-tailscale-vps/" target="_blank" data-umami-event="home-server-expose-plex-tailscale">allow secure remote access to Plex by other users</a>, the other runs <a href="/blog/pihole-anywhere-tailscale/" target="_blank" data-umami-event="home-server-pihole-anywhere-tailscale">Pi-Hole as DNS for the entire tailnet</a>, including my phone when I'm not home.

+I have a ZimaBoard running a local instance of Pi-Hole for my tailnet, but it's usually off because I prefer to use the free Oracle VM.
+(I may flash OpenWRT onto the ZimaBoard and turn it into a Tailscale travel router.)
+In addition I have two Libre Sweet Potato SBCs that used to run my home instances of Pi-Hole, but are just sitting in a drawer unused for now.

 ## Related Articles